Refugee care (M35)

 Why study with us?

-You will develop a systematic understanding of the complexities of the various interconnecting contexts involved in the refugee situation.
+You will develop a systematic understanding of the complexities and uniqueness of the various interconnecting contexts involved in the refugee experience.
 Contexts range from societal parameters to individual and family dynamics, the institutional dynamics of refugee services, aid organisations and, importantly, the personal dynamics of refugee workers themselves.

 The course includes a thoughtful combination of practical and experiential elements, such as placements and institutional observations, to support a sound theoretical framework of the complexities of the refugee experience, such as family and societal factors, interactions with various services, institutions and organisations, and the inter-personal dynamics involved between refugees and their workers.